 If you decide not to take up services straight away, any future services will not be affected should you change your mind.

 You also have the right to decline our service, or access services from another source.

 Our target group is frail aged people and their carers, or people with a disability who are eligible through National Disability Insurance Scheme (NDIS).
 You must be of Age pension age or receiving the Disability Support Pension.

 If you are assessed and are not eligible for the service, our assessment staff will try to assist you with other options of care by supplying the numbers of private agencies to contact.

 If you are eligible but our services cannot meet your needs, or there is a serious health and safety concern in your home, our staff will try to assist you to find alternative services.

-You have the right to appeal and in the first instance you may contact the Coordinator of Care Services on 03 5272 4726.
+You have the right to appeal and in the first instance you may ask to speak to the Coordinator of Care Services.

 Need to know more...

 For further information please phone 03 5272 5272.